ribeaud/SWA/lectures/1/readme.md

 ]
 ???
 - Some people does not make any difference between **architecture** and **design**, arguing that low-level details and high-level structure are all part of the same whole.
 You can't have one without the other (p.
 4).
+- The word _architecture_ is often used in the context of something at a high level that is divorced from the lower-level details, whereas _design_ more often seems to imply structures and decisions at a lower level.
+But this usage is nonsensical when you look at what a real architect does.
 - https://codeburst.io/software-architecture-the-difference-between-architecture-and-design-7936abdd5830
 ---
 .left-column[
   ## SOA
   ### Quotes
+  ### Book
   ### Definition
   ### Patterns
 ]